 Use our loan comparison calculator to find out which loan offer will save you the most money.

 There is no universal minimum credit score needed for a personal loan.
 Minimum loan requirements will vary depending on the lender.

-But, there are some lenders that offer personal loans for borrowers with just a 580 credit score.
+But, some lenders offer personal loans for borrowers with just a 580 credit score.

-Before you apply you should work on improving your score to increase your odds of getting improved and help you secure a lower interest rate.
+Before you apply, you should improve your score to increase your odds of getting improved and help you secure a lower interest rate.

 - Dispute any inaccurate information on your report with the three major credit bureaus

 Are you ready to see if you qualify for a personal loan?